If you’re looking for what to eat in Chinatown, the area is a haven for foodies looking for various cuisines from the Chinese diaspora.

 A place that has some of the most artisanal chendol you can find in Singapore, Old Amoy Chendol was founded in the 1950s.
 It started from a humble pushcart along Amoy Street.

-Now in the hands of the third generation, no effort is spared to ensure each bowl is made as fresh as possible using freshly squeezed coconut milk.
+Now in the hands of the third generation, no effort is spared to ensure each bowl of this traditional dessert is made as fresh as possible using freshly squeezed coconut milk.
 Fresh coconuts are cold-pressed to get the creamiest and most fragrant yield from the drupe.

 Additionally, the aromatic gula melaka (palm sugar) is hand-carried from Sarawak in Malaysia and charcoal-processed, while all the pandan flavour in the chendol jelly is extracted directly from pandan leaves.
 Last but not least, it’s topped with Japanese azuki beans that are sweetened with palm sugar.